daneshlachman/speech-emotion-recognition/README.md

 For the audio processing part, the libraries librosa and soundfile have been used.
 For the calculations/machine learning part, the common libraries numpy and sckikit-learn have been used.
 For the learning part, the Multi-layer Perceptron Classifier was used.

-The accuracy of the model is, roughly, between 65%-75%.
+The accuracy of the model is, roughly, 65%-75%.